 Kelp Mariculture

-National Review and Alignment of Kelp Mariculture Organic Certification Protocols and Guidelines - Under the the USDA Transition to Organic Partnership Program (TOPP) and in collaboration with GreenWave, we’re helping to build a solid foundation and ensure consistent implementation of organic certification within the seaweed mariculture sector by convening and facilitating a collaborative cross-sector informed process to develop uniform protocols and guidelines for organic certification of seaweed farms under the USDA National Organic Program.
+National Review and Alignment of Kelp Mariculture Organic Certification Protocols and Guidelines - Under the the USDA Transition to Organic Partnership Program (TOPP) and in collaboration with GreenWave, we convened and facilitated a collaborative cross-sector informed process to develop uniform protocols and guidelines for organic certification of seaweed farms and crops under the USDA National Organic Program.
+This initiative is addressing important issues in seaweed nursery culture, exploring synergies with state level water quality policy, and working to ensure consistent implementation of organic certification within the seaweed mariculture sector.

-Organic Certification of farmed Kelp; Alaska Needs Assessment - Under the the USDA Transition to Organic Partnership Program (TOPP), we are determining the current and anticipated market demand for organic certified farmed kelp from the state, identifying impediments to organic certification, and developing specific support mechanisms and infrastructure recommendations to support and advance organic kelp production.
-The project is supported through TOPP which falls under the USDA Organic Transition Initiative and is administered by the USDA Agricultural Marketing Service (AMS) National Organic Program (NOP).
+Organic Certification of farmed Kelp; Alaska Needs Assessment - Under the the USDA Transition to Organic Partnership Program (TOPP), we projected the current and anticipated market demand for Alaska-grown organic certified farmed kelp, identifying impediments to organic certification, and developing specific support mechanisms and infrastructure recommendations to support and advance organic kelp production.

 Regenerative Agriculture & Agroforestry

-Agroforestry - Part of our team is on staff supporting the organizational growth of Interlace Commons and their mission to promote the adoption of agroforestry land-use practices that address climate change and land degradation and move toward resilient, biodiverse landscapes that enhance livelihoods.
+Agroforestry - Our team supported the organizational growth of Interlace Commons and their mission to promote the adoption of agroforestry land-use practices that address climate change and land degradation and move toward resilient, biodiverse landscapes that enhance livelihoods.
 We’re also exploring applications of this important work in the North.

 Community & Organizational Resilience